Techies-Collab-and-Upskill-Live-Project/bizease-web-backend/README.md

 This is an internship project for the [tcu](https://www.linkedin.com/company/techies-collab-and-upskill-on-live-project/) 3.0 cohort.

+BizEase is a web app that helps businesses manage and optimize their sales processes, from inventory management to order management.
+It includes features like order tracking, pipeline management, reporting, and analytics.
+It aims to streamline sales activities, improve team collaboration, and ultimately boost sales performance.

 ## Development

 Before You get started, make sure you have Python 3.10, 3.11, or 3.12 installed and preferrably the latest release.